AeroerMak/AeroerMak/README.md

 ---

-I love building things on the web—especially projects that mix **engineering, education, and creativity**.
+I love building things on the web especially projects that mix **engineering, education, and creativity**.
 I enjoy working across the stack, experimenting with **new technologies**, and sharing what I learn through **blogs, research, and open-source projects**.
 Also: powered by a lot of coffee ☕️.

 ---

-### 🚀 What I’m Interested In
+### I’m Interested In

 - **Full-Stack Development**: TypeScript, React, Node.js, modern web tooling
 - **Cloud & Architecture**: Scalable apps, serverless, automation, CI/CD